 Getting and Using Resources From a Real Path

-The difference between real path resources and published resources lies in the way of managing them: you can only manage published resources on Server, while you can manage real path resources on both Server and the operating system.
-On Server, when you access a resource node that links with a real path, Server loads the local resources in the real path to the node and displays them together with other server resources (including the published resources) in the node.
-You cannot delete the real path resources directly from the server UI.
-You can only delete them from the local disk.
+Not only can you use the published resources described in section Publishing Resources, but also those resources obtained from a real path.
+The difference between real path resources and published resources lies in the way of managing them.
+Published resources are managed in Logi JReport Server.
+Real path resources are managed in both the server and the operating system.
+In the server, when accessing a resource node which is linked with a real path, the local resources in the real path are loaded to the node and displayed together with other server resources (including the published resources) in the node.
+You cannot delete the real path resources directly from the server UI, but can only achieve it by removing the resources from the local disk.

 To use real path resources, you should specify a real path for a virtual folder.
-You can then add or remove resources into or from Server by adding or removing them into or from the real path.
-If you do not want to add resources to the server using the Publish feature, set a real path instead.
+You can then add or remove resources into or from Logi JReport Server by adding or removing them into or from the real path.
+Also, if you do not want to publish resources to the server by using the publish feature, you can set a real path instead.

-- In the server resource tree, open the virtual folder Public Reports.
-You can see the sub folders report1 and report2 within it, including the reports and catalogs.
+- On starting Logi JReport Server, select the virtual folder /Public Reports.
+You will then see the three sub folders: report1, report2, and report3 within it, including their reports and catalogs.

-Now you can perform operations on the real path resources, including viewing versions, setting properties, and report-based operations such as running, advanced running, and scheduling.
+Now end users can perform operations on the real path resources, including viewing versions, setting properties, and report based operations such as running, advanced running, and scheduling.

 - You cannot publish resources to a folder that comes from a real path.